SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/windows-json.md

 id: windows-json
 title: Windows JSON
 sidebar_label: Windows JSON
-description: The Windows JSON App provides insight into your Windows system's operation and events so that you can better manage and maintain your environment.
+description: The Windows JSON app provides insight into your Windows system's operation and events so that you can better manage and maintain your environment.
 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

 <img src={useBaseUrl('img/integrations/microsoft-azure/windows.png')} alt="thumbnail icon" width="75"/>

-The Windows JSON App provides insight into your Windows system's operation and events so that you can better manage and maintain your environment.
-The Windows JSON App is based on the JSON Windows event log format and consists of predefined searches and dashboards that provide visibility into your environment for real-time analysis of overall usage of Security Status, System Activity, Updates, User Activity, and Applications.
+The Windows JSON app provides insight into your Windows system's operation and events so that you can better manage and maintain your environment.
+The Windows JSON app is based on the JSON Windows event log format and consists of predefined searches and dashboards that provide visibility into your environment for real-time analysis of overall usage of Security Status, System Activity, Updates, User Activity, and Applications.

 :::note
 You may also be interested in the [Sumo Logic App for Windows Cloud Security Monitoring and Analytics](docs/integrations/cloud-security-monitoring-analytics/windows.md).
 :::

 ## Log types

-The Windows JSON App assumes events are coming from Windows Event Log Sources in JSON format.
+The Windows JSON app assumes events are coming from Windows Event Log Sources in JSON format.
 It does not work with third party logs.

 Standard Windows event channels include:
 * Security